What is a language exchange?

 How do I find language exchanges?

 You can usually find them if you search “[city name] + language exchange” on Google or Facebook.
 Sometimes bloggers will aggregate lists of all the language exchanges in a city.
-The photo below is a schedule all of the language exchanges in Madrid every week.
-As you can see, there are tons of them!

 What’s should I expect to get from a language exchange?